Description

 increasing compression ratios would improve efficiencies.

-Another problem with conventional engines is their incomplete
+Another problem with conventional engines is their

-chemical combustion process causing harmful exhaust emissions.
+incomplete chemical combustion process causing harmful

-While these devices may be suitable for the particular purpose
+While these devices may be suitable for the particular

-proposed SE-DPCE that utilizes temperature differentiated dual
+the proposed SE-DPCE that utilizes temperature

-cylinders that divide the conventional four strokes of a
+differentiated dual cylinders that divide the conventional

-piston into two low temperature strokes (intake and
+four strokes of a piston into two low temperature strokes

-convert additional thermal energy to mechanical energy.
+used to convert additional thermal energy to mechanical

 Although others have previously disclosed dual-piston